microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/worksheet-range.md

 ---
 title: "Worksheet: Range"
-description: "Gets the range object specified by the address or name."
+description: "Gets the range object specified by the address or name."author: "lumine2008"
 ---

 # Worksheet: Range